HongyuJerryWang/LGP-Tutorials/Tutorial 2 - Evolutionary Algorithms and Hyperparameters/README.md

 "numOffspring": 50
 ```

-Let's see if that improves anything.
+Let's see if that improves anything:

 ```
 kotlin -cp $CLASSPATH:.
 Main Pagie-1-4.json Pagie-1.csv